-The “one box that does it all” is a top-notch PVR, streaming device, and pay TV access portal that’s priced incredibly well.
+The proclaimed One Box that does it all is a top-notch PVR streaming device, and pay TV access portal that’s priced incredibly well.
 If you watch free TV and stream, Fetch is for you.

 Watching TV shouldn’t be a chore, but it becomes a chore for one reason.
 You’ve got your traditional Free-to-air (FTA) channels.
 You’ve got your new-ish FTA digital channels — plus the FTA catch-up services.
 Then there are your SVOD choices — Netflix, Stan, etc. Plus there’s a huge range of premium channels.
 And then the videos you have stored at home.
 And let’s not forget YouTube.

 Then there’s figuring out where you can watch each one.
 Some you can only stream to your laptop, so you have to find a way to connect that to a bigger screen.
 Others you have to cast from your phone.
 And others you have to download, move it to a USB drive, and plug that into the TV — only to find that the format isn’t supported.

 You’re not alone.
 There’s room for a solution that pulls everything together.
 We know that there’s technology that can answer these promises.
 And with this review, we’re looking at something that might just be able to deliver on that promise.

 You may have already heard of Fetch TV.
 You can find it in Harvey Norman and JB Hi-Fi, next to the TiVo and the Chromecast.
 Or you may have seen it bundled with broadband packs from leading ISPs.
 But the new generation of Fetch TVs look set to blow the competition out of the water.
 It’s not just the technology, it’s not just the content, it’s the thoughtful way these two have been put together that makes Fetch TV stand out.